PremoWeb/chadburn/README.md

 #### Running Containers with Labels

-You can also add `job-run` labels directly to containers you want to start periodically.
+You can add `job-run` labels directly to containers you want to start periodically.
 Chadburn will automatically detect these containers and schedule them to start according to the specified schedule:

 ```bash
 docker run -d --name my-periodic-container \